 One of the core paramedic skills is time management—these people often need to make split-second decisions that can mean the difference between life and death.
 Combined with witnessing trauma almost every day, this puts first responders’ jobs among the most stressful careers.

-The Least Stressful Jobs
+10 Least Stressful Jobs With Good Work-Life Balance

 The least stressful jobs are those that don’t involve a sense of urgency that comes with certain healthcare and public service professions.
 They’re much slower-paced, allowing for more work-life balance.